dotnet/Open-XML-SDK/README.md

 >- SVG
 >- 3D models and animated 3D models
 >
 > Please file any issues you find and label them with `Office2019`.

+&nbsp;
+> # Microsoft DevDays Redmond 2021 Online
+> Join us at the Virtual Microsoft DevDays for a session on File Formats and the OpenXML SDK.
+> Register for this and other sessions (no cost) at www.interopevents.com/redmond2021

+&nbsp;

 The Open XML SDK provides tools for working with Office Word, Excel, and PowerPoint documents.
 It supports scenarios such as: